sharokku13/Geo-Pino-extreme-generalization/README.md

 ## Abstract

-Despite the empirical success of continuous neural operators in interpolative continuum mechanics tasks, their mathematical generalizability boundaries under concurrent geometric extrapolation and extreme out-of-distribution (OOD) aerodynamic regime shifts remain systematically understudied.
-This repository provides a rigorous quantitative framework for a geometry-adaptive physics-informed neural operator (Geo-PINO) subjected to a double-OOD verification: geometric extrapolation utilizing unseen airfoil topologies, and aerodynamic regime shifts forcing extrapolation into deep stall boundaries ($\alpha \ge 18.67^\circ$) utilizing the high-fidelity AirfRANS dataset ($Re \approx 2 \times 10^6$).
+However, systematic studies of the mathematical limits of generalization for continuous neural operators with concurrent geometric extrapolation and OOD aerodynamic regimes have not been adequately studied.
+In this repository, we provide an analytical mathematical framework for geometry-adaptive physics-informed neural operator (Geo-PINO) that undergoes double-OOD testing, that is geometric extrapolation on previously unseen airfoil geometries and OOD aerodynamic regime shifts to extrapolate to the deep stall regions ($\alpha \ge 18.67^\circ$) based on the high-fidelity AirfRANS dataset ($Re \approx 2 \times 10^6$).

-By mapping complex physical domains into a regularized reference space via diffeomorphic mapping, the framework enables the Fourier Neural Operator (FNO) backbone to resolve Reynolds-Averaged Navier-Stokes (RANS) equations with significantly reduced computational overhead while preserving high-fidelity gradient resolution within flow separation zones.
+Through mapping of physical domains into a normalized reference frame using diffeomorphic map, the framework allows FNO architecture to solve RANS equation with greatly reduced computational cost but retains high-fidelity gradient resolution around flow separation region.

 ---